-Read more about Docking Bay 7 here including the Menu and our Review of the place.
+Read more about Docking Bay 7 Food and Cargo here, including the Menu and our Full Review of the place.

 Oga’s Cantina was the first of the dining locations we heard about coming to Galaxy’s Edge.
 This a location much like the space cantina Luke and Obi-Wan go into in the original Star Wars movie, and this is where the best drinks in the galaxy are located.

-Entertainment is a big part of Aga’ Cantina and the music will be played courtesy of RX-24 who has moved on to better things from his days piloting the Star Tours attraction.
+Entertainment is a big part of Oga’s Cantina and the music is played courtesy of DJ R-3X who keeps Oga’s rocking with the latest inter-galactic beats.
+He definitely has moved on to better things from his days piloting the Star Tours attraction.

 This is the centerpiece of the marketplace in Black Spire Outpost and one of the most visually interesting places you’ll find during your trip to Galaxy’s Edge due to the gigantic pod-racing engine/barbecue pit smack dab in the middle of the restaurant.